VCU-RRTC Center on Transition Innovations

 Indicator 14 Survey

-Directions for collecting data regarding post-school outcomes for students with disabilities one year after they exited school.
+Follow these guidelines for collecting data on post-school outcomes for students with disabilities one year after they exit school.

 Contact Information

-Complete the Contact Information Form, and return it to Rebecca Ceja (rebecca.ceja@doe.virginia.gov) and Judy Averill (jmaverill@vcu.edu).
-This information is required prior to you receiving a letter with the survey submission data collection website address and the required login information.
+Please complete the Contact Information Form, and send it to Patricia Morgan () and Judy Averill ().
+This information is required prior to you receiving the survey submission website and login information.

 Indicator 14 Question and Answer Sessions